 - Try these solutions to see if it will help you to reset your system.

 - Contact Netflix to inform them of your issue.

 - Request a new IP address from your ISP – this would most likely be a static IP address which has other pros and cons.

-Don’t waste your money with a low-quality VPN or proxy service that does not work – I did it and it was a frustrating experience!
-My extensive testing showed that the VPNs on this list are able to consistently bypass Netflix’s location-based restrictions – so you’ll never have to see that annoying proxy error!
+Don’t waste your money with a low-quality VPN or proxy service that does not work — I did, and it was a frustrating experience!
+Our international team ran extensive tests and found that the VPNs on this list work consistently with Netflix — you’ll never have to see that annoying proxy error!

-If you can’t decide between the recommended services, I suggest you try NordVPN for free for 30 days during its money-back guarantee period.
-You can always ask for a refund from its customer service if you change your mind – I got my money back in just 4 days!
-It’s a totally risk-free way to test its content-unblocking capabilities, and see popular shows that aren’t available in your local Netflix library.
+If you can’t decide between the recommended services, I suggest you try ExpressVPN with Netflix.
+Every plan has a 30 money-back guarantee, so you can always ask for a refund from its customer service if you’re not completely satisfied.
+When I tested the refund policy, I got my money back in just 5 days!
+It’s a totally risk-free way to test it out.